NYU-Molecular-Pathology/NGS580-nf/containers/README.md

 ```
 make build-all-Docker
 ```
 - __NOTE:__ This takes up a lot of disk space.
 Make sure your Docker is set for a global image size of >100GB.
+It is also recommended to set Docker to use at least 8GB of memory when running.

 To build a selected container, run a command in the following format: